codeontap/codeontap/docs/reference/component-reference.md

 There are multiple modes of deployment offered for the API Gateway, mainly to support use of product domains for endpoints.
 The key consideration is the handling of the host header.
-They reflect the changes and improvements AWS have made to the API Gateway over time.
+The modes reflect the changes and improvements AWS have made to the API Gateway over time.
 For whitelisted APIs, mode 4 is the recommended one now.